The Rutgers-Camden MFA comprises 39 total credits, or 14 courses:

 Three craft classes* (9 credits)

 Craft classes are literature classes taught from the writer’s perspective.
 In these classes, we examine the techniques published writers use to create their successful works.
-Offerings include:
+Offerings change regularly and have included:

 - Writing the Child